Cargo jet with three reported aboard crashes in water near Houston

 The NTSB will be in charge of the investigation and said it was sending a team to investigate.

-The Chambers County Sheriff's Office said it and multiple agencies were responding.

-The sheriff's office said on Facebook that the plane has been located in Jack's Pocket at the north end of Trinity Bay.
+The sheriff's office said that the plane has been located in Jack's Pocket at the north end of Trinity Bay.

 Chambers County Fire Marshal Ryan Holzaepfel told NBC affiliate KPRC of Houston that "there's still a lot of uncertainties about exactly what happened.”